johnmholmes/Cmri-Nano-Turnout-Rs485/README.md

 # The unit i am using is only on test on my layout i would not suggest you use these until further testing have been done by myself or others who have used these units

-# A group of various codes for use with a  model layout that uses Jmri and Cmri and Dcc++Ex
+# A group of various codes for use with a  model layout that uses Jmri and Cmri and Dcc++Ex.
+These nodes can be used with a usb cable or with the module i use they are here for reference only to help you if you want to do something like it.

 When i first created this repository it was going to be for 1 peice of code for use on my layout and for me to learn how to use github.